 However, municipalities still have the legal right to charge an additional 2% tax on recreational or medical cannabis sales.
 Paterson, New Jersey, was one municipality that considered charging the additional tax.
 In Bergen County, NJ, however, ten communities decided to ban cannabis stores entirely.
 And almost half of the communities have voted against dispensaries in their jurisdiction.

 After recreational cannabis became legalized in New Jersey, patients had the option of resigning their medical card.
 It’s not necessary to have a medical card to visit an adult-use dispensary and purchase cannabis products.

 In 2021, the average cost of an ounce of good-quality medical cannabis in New Jersey was $400.
 The maximum amount that a patient can legally buy on a monthly basis is three (3) ounces.

 So, if you are purchasing recreational cannabis and the maximum amount monthly, you can expect to pay an additional 6.625%.
 Or an extra $75.00 per month and $900.00 per year.
 Having a medical card (even with the cost of annual physician evaluation and the patient registration fee of $100, you are still saving quite a lot of money.

 If you qualify for a medical card in New Jersey, it more than pays for itself on an annual basis.
 And you don’t have to leave your home to complete the medical check with a doctor to apply for your New Jersey medical marijuana card either.
 It can be done at home, on your tablet, laptop, or smartphone.

 Zero sales tax is a great reason to get (and renew) your New Jersey medical card.
-Visit our state resource page to learn more about qualifying health conditions.
+Visit our New Jersey state resource page to learn more about qualifying health conditions.
 And request an appointment with a certified practitioner in New Jersey.